-exchange rate/wage prevailing in mid-2005 is appropriate to restore the competitiveness of industry, since, between 2004 and 2007, the physical production of manufacturing industry expanded at rates more robust.
+What should be the real effective rate exchange rate to reestablish the competitiveness of Brazilian manufacturing industry?
+To answer that question, let us assume that the ratio between real effective exchange rate/wage prevailing in mid-2005 is appropriate to restore the competitiveness of industry, since, between 2004 and 2007, the physical production of manufacturing industry expanded at rates more robust.
 In May 2005, the relationship real effective exchange rate/wage was equal to 101.99.
 In June 2013, the real effective exchange rate and the ratio real effective exchange rate/wage were, respectively, 97.26 and 52.91.
-Thus, for a simple proportional rule, the real effective exchange rate compatible with the value of the ratio real effective exchange rate/ wage prevailing in May 2005 should be of 187.47, an overvaluation of 48.12%%!
+Thus, for a simple proportional rule, the real effective exchange rate compatible with the value of the ratio real effective exchange rate/ wage prevailing in May 2005 should be of 187.47, an overvaluation of 48.12%!

 This simple exercise points to the fact that the recent depreciation of the nominal exchange rate is much lower than that required to restore the competitiveness of the manufacturing industry, a sine qua non condition for obtaining more robust growth rates for real GDP.
 It follows that while the government does not operate a profound change in macroeconomic matrix, which allows obtaining a more competitive exchange rate in the same time that keeping inflation in low and stable levels, the Brazilian economy will be doomed to get mediocre growth rates.
-We will return to this issue in sixth section.
+We will return to this issue.

-INTERNATIONAL EVIDENCE ON THE VOLATILITY OF THE EXCHANGE RATE AND ITS EFFECT ON INVESTMENT (1995-2013).
+INTERNATIONAL EVIDENCE ON THE VOLATILITY OF THE EXCHANGE RATE AND ITS EFFECT ON INVESTMENT (1995-2013)

 The hypothesis that not only the level of the real exchange rate, but also the volatility of the nominal exchange rate affects investment decisions was empirically supported by Darby et al. (1999).
 Thus, there would be two related channels acting on agent's investment decisions.
 The first, the traditional, which relates the real exchange rate to external competitiveness and economic activity: "The exchange rate is one of most important macroeconomic variables in the emerging and transition countries.
 It affects inflation, exports, imports and economic activity" (Edwards, 2006, p.
 28).
 The second effect, relates the nominal exchange rate volatility to investment.
 Is was argued that the flow of new information on the market, in an environment of uncertainty, asymmetric information and incomplete markets, can both reduce the volatility but also increase it.
 This means that the relationship between volatility and increased uncertainty is not linear.
-This statement also doesn't mean that the elimination of exchange rate volatility automatically eliminates the uncertainty and therefore stimulates investment but yes, from certain level of volatility, uncertainty is so large that the agents simply choose to postpone their investment decisions.
-Thus, the effect of volatility on the economy, in particular on industry, should not be homogeneous, being more significant for those with less monopoly power and lower technological intensity, i.e. for those industries more susceptible to price fluctuations.
+This statement also does not mean that the elimination of exchange rate volatility automatically eliminates the uncertainty and therefore stimulates investment but yes, from certain level of volatility, uncertainty is so large that the agents simply choose to postpone their investment decisions.
+Thus, the effect of volatility on the economy, in particular on industry, should not be homogeneous, being more significant for those with less monopoly power and lower technological intensity, i.e., for those industries more susceptible to price fluctuations.

-Considering the data of the nominal bilateral exchange rate with the US dollar of the countries of $G20^4$, in the period from 01.02.1995 to 09.10.2013, totalling 4,877 observations, and the monthly real effective exchange rate calculated by BIS (Bank for International Settlements), from December 1994 to July 2013, with 224 observations, we proceed with the analysis between the relationship of exchange rate variation with average economic growth.
+Considering the data of the nominal bilateral exchange rate with the US dollar of the countries of G204, in the period from 01.02.1995 to 09.10.2013, totalling 4,877 observations, and the monthly real effective exchange rate calculated by BIS (Bank for International Settlements), from December 1994 to July 2013, with 224 observations, we proceed with the analysis between the relationship of exchange rate variation with average economic growth.